 Credit Card Minimum Payment Calculator

 The minimum payment is the smallest amount you can pay and stay current — which is also, by design, the most expensive way to clear your card.
-See what years of minimums actually costs you, then watch the math flip with a few extra dollars a month.
+See how your issuer calculates the minimum, what years of minimums actually costs, and how the math flips with a few extra dollars a month.

 What if you paid more each month?